hookdeck/hookdeck-vercel-example/README.md

 ### Make an Asynchronous HTTP request

-Click on the inspect URL and get your `{domain}.vercel.app` URL.
+Navigate to the *Inspect** URL and get your production `{domain}.vercel.app` URL.

+> All other deployment URLs will be protected by default.
+You can change this in settings if you prefer.

 Use that URL to make a request to your middleware endpoint:

 ```bash
 curl --location 'https://{domain}}.vercel.app/api/webhooks' \